Eric (novel): Plot summary

 The story is a parody of the tale of Faust, and follows the events of Sourcery in which the Wizard Rincewind was trapped in the Dungeon Dimensions.
-The Discworld version of Hell or Pandemonium exists simply because some people believe that it exists for them.
-In other Discworld stories, such as Small Gods, the afterlife is different or non-existent according to personal belief rather than divine judgement.

-After magical disturbances occur throughout Ankh-Morpork, the wizards of Unseen University perform the Rite of AshkEnte to ask Death what is behind them; before being asked the question, Death informs them that it is Rincewind.
-Rincewind wakes in a strange place, having been summoned to a house in Pseudopolis by the thirteen-year-old demonologist, Eric Thursley, who wants the mastery of all kingdoms, to meet the most beautiful woman who ever existed, to live forever, and to be given a chest of gold "to be getting on with".
-He is disappointed when Rincewind tells him he is unable to deliver any of these things, and embarrassed when Rincewind sees through his disguise.
-Rincewind is disheartened to learn that the spells to confine the demon summoned are working on him; Eric's parrot tells him that because he was summoned as a demon, he is subject to the same terms.
+Rincewind is summoned by the thirteen-year-old demonologist, Eric Thursley, who wanted a demon to grant his heart's desires.
+He is disappointed when Rincewind tells him he is unable to grant wishes.
+Rincewind is disheartened to learn that the spells to confine demons work on him; Eric's parrot tells him that because he was summoned as a demon, he is subject to the same terms.
 The arrival of Rincewind's Luggage causes Eric to suspect deceit on Rincewind's part.
-Eric's demands are renewed; he makes three wishes of Rincewind.
-Rincewind insists he cannot grant wishes with the snap of his fingers, and discovers to his horror that snapping his fingers really does work.
+Eric's demands are renewed and Rincewind finds that snapping his fingers allows him to grant the following wishes.